JamesGardiner/jamesgardiner.github.io/_posts/2015-04-04-a-basic-leaflet-map-in-jekyll.md

 	cp path/to/leaflist/dist/leaflet.css css/
 	cp path/to/leaflet/dist/leaflet.js javascript/

-To include these in a jekyll blog post, I have used the method outlined by [Matt Gemmell](http://mattgemmell.com/page-specific-assets-with-jekyll/), where the post YAML should include:
+To include these in a jekyll blog post, I have used the method outlined by [Matt Gemmell](http://mattgemmell.com/page-specific-assets-with-jekyll/), where the post YAML front matter should include:

 ```yaml